ska-telescope/developer.skatelescope.org/src/tools/secret-management.rst

     export USERNAME=user
     export PASSWORD=1111

-For this variables to be declared environment variables inside the running pod you will also need to add the command `[ "sh", "-c", ". /vault/secrets/config" ]` to source those variables.
+For these variables to be declared environment variables inside the running pod you will also need to add the command `[ "sh", "-c", ". /vault/secrets/config" ]` to source those variables.

 A working example on the SKA projects of this method can be checked `here <https://gitlab.com/ska-telescope/ska-tango-images/-/blob/master/charts/ska-tango-base/templates/databaseds.yaml#L75>`_